 After feeling depressed for a couple a weeks I found myself wandering into Barnes and Noble seeking a new nutrition book to read, mainly because I was bored and I find nutrition to be extremely interesring.
 I figured if I can’t exercise I may as well learn something more.
 The book I decided to buy- The Beauty Detox Solution by Kimberly Snyder changed my life.
 After reading it, I converted from and vegetarian to a mostly vegan and gluten free diet.
 I became more inspired to learn about this lifestyle and help others to understand it and try it too.
 I became a certified health coach.
 Since then, I have elevated my health, found my happy weight, improved the appearance of my skin and hair and been able to coach others to achieve their wellness goals.
 I also discovered Bikram yoga.
 Since I had more time on my hands I began a yoga practice that is so amazing and vast.
 I can’t imagine life without yoga now.
-I still stay in touch with my running community and now I am part of a yoga community where I have met terrific people.
+I still stay in touch with

 If I hadn’t gotten that devastating long-term injury I may not have found these two passions that have such an immensely positive impact on my life and the lives of others I’ve helped to influence and inspire.

 So how do you avail yourself to serendipitous outcomes?
 The art of resiliency involves looking for the elusive benefits when faced with difficulties by asking three questions:

 - What’s good about this?